MicrosoftDocs/sql-docs/docs/t-sql/functions/string-split-transact-sql.md

 **STRING_SPLIT** inputs a string that has delimited substrings, and inputs one character to use as the delimiter or separator.
 STRING_SPLIT outputs a single-column table whose rows contain the substrings.
 The name of the output column is **value**.

 The output rows might be in any order.
-The order is not guaranteed to match the order of the substrings in the input string.
-Of course, you can override the final sort order by using an ORDER BY clause on the SELECT statement (`ORDER BY value`).
+The order is _not_ guaranteed to match the order of the substrings in the input string.
+You can override the final sort order by using an ORDER BY clause on the SELECT statement (`ORDER BY value`).

 Empty zero-length substrings are present when the input string contains two or more consecutive occurrences of the delimiter character.
 Empty substrings are treated the same as are plain substrings.
-Of course, you can filter out any rows that contain the empty substring by using the WHERE clause (`WHERE value <> ''`).
+You can filter out any rows that contain the empty substring by using the WHERE clause (`WHERE value <> ''`).
 If the input string is NULL, the STRING_SPLIT table-valued function returns an empty table.

 As an example, the following SELECT statement uses the space character as the separator: